Introduction

 Aegilops (a plant in the grass family) is the longest word in which the letters are arranged in alphabetical order.

-The letter sequence Ough can be pronounced at least six different ways in American english: bough, cough, rough, though, thought and thought.
+The letter sequence ough can be pronounced at least six different ways in American English: bough, cough, rough, though, thought, and through.

 Check out: 25 English Language Oddities

-Consonant Digraph/Trigraph – Two or three consonants coming together to make a different sound, as in blue, drive and screen.
+Consonant Digraph/Trigraph – Two or three consonants joined together to make a different sound, as in blue, drive, and screen.

-Homophone – A word that sounds like another word but has a meaning and spelling, such as break/brake, complement/compliment and whether/weather (check out a complete list of ho
+Homophone – A word that sounds like another word but has a different meaning and spelling, such as break/brake, complement/compliment, and whether/weather.

 Orthography – The set of conventions for how to write a language, including how to spell words.